kvnl58/Geogebreak/README.md

   - VALUE ARRAY
       - Allows for entering of different literals for each object.
-      - if literal is a number, do not put quotes around the tag.
+      - if literal is a number, do not put quotes around the tag and the value will be the number.
-      - if literal is a string, add quotes around tag.
+      - if literal is a string, add quotes around tag and put the string literal without quotes as the value.

 ##__COPY CODE__